arc80/plywood/repos/plywood/docs/PlyTool.md

 Generates a build system inside the current build folder by running CMake.
 When using a single-configuration generator, such as "Unix Makefiles", each configuration gets its own build system.
 For such generators, the optional `--config` argument can be used to override the active configuration for the current build folder.

-<% member plytool build \[--target=[em <targetName>]\] \[--config=[em <configName>\] %>
+<% member plytool build \[[em <targetName>]\] \[--config=[em <configName>]\] %>

 Runs the build system inside the current build folder.
 This command will also generate a build system in the current build folder, but only if no existing build system is found.
-By default, all targets in the build folder are built using the build folder's active configuration.
-If the `--target` option is specified, only the specified target and its dependencies are built.
-If the `--config` option is specified, the specified configuration is built instead.
+If *targetName* is specified, only the specified target and its dependencies are built; otherwise, all targets in the build folder are built.
+If the `--config` option is specified, the specified configuration is built; otherwise, the folder's active configuration is built.

-<% member plytool run \[--target=[em <targetName>]\] \[--config=[em <configName>\] \[--nobuild\] %>
+<% member plytool run \[[em <targetName>]\] \[--config=[em <configName>]\] \[--nobuild\] %>

 Build and runs an executable target inside the current build folder.
-This command will also generate a build system in the current build folder, but only if no existing build system is found.
-By default, the build folder's active target is run using the active configuration.
-If the `--target` option is specified, the specified target is built & run instead.
-The active target can be set using `plytool target set`.
-If the `--config` option is specified, the specified configuration is built & run instead.
-If the `--nobuild` option is specified, the build step is skipped.
+By default, this command will also generate a build system in the current build folder, but only if no existing build system is found.
+If the `--nobuild` option is specified, the generate & build steps are skipped.
+If *targetName* is specified, the specified target is built & run; otherwise, the build folder's active target is built & run.
+If the `--config` option is specified, the specified configuration is built; otherwise, the build folder's active configuration is built.

 <% member plytool codegen %>